Vis4Sense/student-projects/2024-2025/Xingyu Zhu/readme.md

 - **Save Functionality**:  Implemented a feature to export mapping results as .xlsx files with user-defined filenames (✅ Completed in the first week of November).

-- **Improve the interface**: The [interface](projects/app2.py) is now more interactive, and users can select cells and get mapping suggestions (✅ Completed in the fourth week of February).
+- **Click to Query Mapping**: The [interface](projects/app2.py) is now more interactive, and users can select cells and get mapping suggestions (✅ Completed in the first week of February).

+- **Easier-to-Understand Output**: The interface now displays mapping suggestions using charts, making the results clearer and more intuitive (✅ Completed in the week beginning February 10).

+- **Mapping Result Storage**:  Users can now save the mapping suggestions as an Excel file, and they can review all mapping suggestions before saving (✅ Completed in the week beginning February 10).